puppetlabs/puppetdb/README.md

 A password to use when connecting.

-`log-statements`

-This should be set to either `true` or `false`.
-If `true` (which is the default), then all of the raw SQL statements executed against the database will be logged-- if your log level is set to `DEBUG` or finer.
-If this setting is `true` and you are logging at, e.g., `INFO`, it is possible to edit your `log4j.properties` file to change the logging level while the PuppetDB service is running, and you should see the SQL statements begin to appear in the log without restarting the service.

 `log-slow-statements`

 The number of seconds that any individual SQL query may run before it is considered